GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

     `
     ```

+>**Note**: When using Genkit dotprompts with Typescript, any elements of type zod.array() need to be rolled out in the prompt, else the object is not passed along to the model.
+While in GoLang, you can send the entire object as a single entity.

 1. Keep this file open in the editor.
 You will be editing the prompt here, and testing it in the **genkit UI**.
-1. From the Genkit UI, go to **Prompts/queryTransformFlow**.
+2. From the Genkit UI, go to **Prompts/queryTransformFlow**.
-1. You should see an empty input to the prompt that looks like this:
+3. You should see an empty input to the prompt that looks like this:

     ```json
     {